 Figure 4.1: Interior view with battery and sensor removed.

 5. Install the new battery.
 Be sure to align the polarity of the battery in accordance with the diagram on the face of the battery compartment.

-WARNING Use only Duracell Ultra #CR2, Energizer #1CR2 (EL1CR2), Sanyo #CR2 or Panasonic #CR2 in the ToxiPro.
+WARNING Use only Panasonic #CR2 in the ToxiPro.